nathankerr/soar/README.md

 4. Execution: Improve execution environment by working on QoS, QoE, reliability, dependability, scalability, etc.

 The point here is *not* to make a platform to build production-level SOAs, but to create a platform which can be leveraged to try new ideas.

+This software is developed by a member of the [ICSY](http://www.icsy.de) research group.

 ## Building
     export GOPATH=/path/to/checkout